 Slow Cooker Chocolate Clusters are sweet, crunchy, and truly addictive.
 So easy to prepare in the slow cooker, they're perfect for holiday gifts or any time you need a treat.
 And the best part is this is a no-bake recipe.

-Making slow cooker chocolate Cluster is a big tradition in my house, especially around the holiday time.
+Making slow cooker chocolate Cluster is a big tradition in my house, especially during the holiday.
 I like to make these for Christmas and Valentine's Day.
-The combination of crunchy almonds and cashew and gooey caramel nestled in rich, velvety chocolate is hard to resist!
+The combination of crunchy almonds, cashew, and gooey caramel nestled in rich, velvety chocolate is hard to resist!
 This chocolate bar candy recipe is super easy, and your slow cooker does most of the work.

 This Chocolate Cluster is so easy to cook.
 All you must do is toss your ingredients in the pot and let the slow cooker do all the work.

 Ghirardelli Classic White Chips

 GHIRARDELI Semi-sweet Chocolate Bar

 Add chocolate bar, chocolate chips, caramel bits, white chocolate chips, and roasted almonds and cashew to a slow cooker